-The American Red Cross and the Stockton Heat teamed up in the 2018-19 season to encourage individuals to roll up a sleeve to help patients in need by donating blood during the Heat’s 2018-2019 season.
+The American Red Cross and the Stockton Heat have teamed up once again for the 2019-20 season to encourage individuals to roll up a sleeve to help patients in need by donating blood.

 “The need for blood is constant and the Stockton Heat want to do our part by providing an incentive to those in our community who can help fulfill that need,” said Stockton Heat CEO Brian Petrovek.
 “Partnering with the Red Cross allows us to give back directly to our community by helping ensure that hospitals have blood products on the shelves.”

 Every two seconds, someone in the U.S. needs blood, including trauma patients, heart surgery and organ transplant patients, and those receiving treatment for leukemia, cancer or sickle cell disease.
 There is no substitute for blood, and volunteer donors are the only source.